Saravanan-Veerakumar/saravanan-veerakumar/README.md

 ---

 ## 📝 License
-This repository is licensed under the [CC0 1.0 Universal (CC0 1.0) Public Domain Dedication](http://creativecommons.org/publicdomain/zero/1.0/).
+This repository is licensed under the copyright protection, All rights reserved.

 ---